 It's been many years since I last cooked Locrio de Chicharrón de Cerdo (Rice and Pork Crackling), but it has always been a classic in my family.
 I ate it so many times at my paternal home, but I seldom cooked it myself.
 It's time to change that.

-Ate it I did, enjoyed it a lot too.
-Who raised by a Dominican mother didn't?
-This dish, this meat, is part of our cultural DNA.
+Who raised by a Dominican mother didn't enjoy this?
+This dish, this meat is part of our cultural DNA.

-Pork was a hugely important meat starting from the moment Columbus set foot 0n our island for the second time on his second voyage to the "new continent" in 1493.
-This time around he came prepared for colonization and conquest, and along with weapons and provisions came the first horses, pigs and cattle.
+Pork was a hugely important meat starting from the moment Columbus set foot on our island for the second time on his second voyage to the "new continent" in 1493.
+This time around he came prepared for colonization and conquest and, along with weapons and provisions, came the first horses, pigs, and cattle.

-Pigs multiplied like... er, rabbits(?)–Well, I'm not sure about the intricacies of pig reproduction.
+Pigs multiplied like... er, rabbits(?)--Well, I'm not sure about the intricacies of pig reproduction.
 The fact that they are omnivorous and did not have natural predators in their new home helped a lot.
-They soon outgrew some of the native fauna of the island and escaped into the mountains.
+They soon escaped into the mountains and outcompeted some of the native fauna of the island.
 A couple of years ago I found out that there are still wild pigs living in remote mountains of the Dominican Republic.

-Second to puerco asado, chicharrón (cracklings) is the favorite way of consuming pork in the Dominican Republic, although there are many others.
+Second only to puerco asado, chicharrón (cracklings) is the favorite way of consuming pork in the Dominican Republic, although there are many other pork-based dishes.
 And if you find chicharrón, then it follows that you'll be also making some Locrio de Chicharrón de Cerdo (Rice and Pork Crackling).
 It's the logical thing to do.

 I had Locrio de Chicharrón de Cerdo once in a while at home growing up.
 It was always a special treat, once you try it you'll find it out why.